Many people believe introversion and shyness are the same concepts, but this is not true.

 Moreover, I’m not a fan of interacting for the sake of interacting.
 I usually have a reason behind every interaction.
 It was then that the realization dawned upon me that I wasn’t shy, I was an introvert.

 If you’ve always thought that you were shy, but you’re not afraid of being around people, check out this list of 24 signs that you are actually an introvert:

 1. You Don’t Enjoy Small Talk

 But when small talk is inevitable, we can’t help but try to make the other person feel comfortable.
-We’re good listeners and are naturally in tune with the feelings of others.
+We’re very good listeners and are naturally in tune with the feelings of others.

 2. You Have a Love-Hate Relationship With Your Phone

-However, those we choose to speak with can be sure that our monthly (or annual) phone conversations will be spilling over with plenty of heartfelt talk- and these calls will more than likely last for hours!
+However, those we choose to speak to can be sure that our monthly (or annual) phone conversations will be spilling over with plenty of heartfelt talk- and these calls will more than likely last for hours at a stretch.